nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list students
-1. tuteez shows a list of persons <u>(UC2)</u>
+1. Tuteez shows a list of students <u>(UC2)</u>
-1. User types keyword followed by index then lesson day and time
+1. User types keyword followed by index of the student and then lesson day and time
-1. tuteez adds lesson to student
+1. Tuteez adds lesson to student

 **Extensions**